 It’s not something that’s fun to talk about, but armpit stains are inevitable.
 They make white shirts looking unclean, even if they are freshly washed.
 I don’t like to throw away anything that’s perfectly usable, as it’s not very frugal and new work shirts can be fairly expensive.
 If there is a chance of cleaning the shirt first, I’ll always have a go!

-I try to be proactive, and treat the stains when they first appear, so the problem doesn’t get too bad, and the shirt becomes unwearable.
-Typically, these stains appear on T-Shirts in my home, and it seems to happen more on plain white t-shirts, because they use them as undershirts.
-I haven’t tried this on other fabrics, but I can attest to the fact that this works well on plain white t-shirts.
+I try to be proactive and treat the stains when they first appear, so the problem doesn’t get too bad, and the shirt or T-shirt becomes unwearable.
+Typically, these stains seems to appear more on plain white t-shirts, than coloured t-shirts or shirts.

-- Option 2: Use a one to one ratio of 1/4 cup each baking soda, hydrogen peroxide, and water and mix together PER SHIRT.
-Rub the solution into the stain, and let it soak in for about 30-45 minutes.
+Use a one to one ratio of 1/4 cup each baking soda, hydrogen peroxide, and water and mix together.
+Rub the solution into the shirt stain, and let it soak in for about 30-45 minutes.
 I keep an old toothbrush in the laundry room to scrub away any residue, then wash on the hottest water setting indicated as safe on the label of the shirt.